Dante Martin: All Elite Wrestling / Ring of Honor (2020–present)

-On the October 27, 2020, episode of AEW Dark, Top Flight made their All Elite Wrestling (AEW) debut where they lost to Evil Uno and Stu Grayson of The Dark Order.
+On the October 27, 2020, episode of AEW Dark, Top Flight made their All Elite Wrestling (AEW) debut where they lost to Evil Uno and Stu Grayson of the Dark Order.
 On the November 18 episode of AEW Dynamite, Top Flight fought The Young Bucks in a losing effort.
 On November 23, it was announced that they had signed with the company.
 In February 2021, Darius was sidelined with a torn ACL thus taking him out of action and leaving Dante on his own as a singles competitor.

-Over the following months, Martin would receive a significant push wrestling against the likes of Kenny Omega, Malakai Black, Matt Sydal, and Powerhouse Hobbs.
+Over the following months, Martin would receive a significant push, wrestling against the likes of Kenny Omega, Malakai Black, Matt Sydal, and Powerhouse Hobbs.
 In October 2021, Martin formed an alliance with Lio Rush who was attempting to recruit him as his tag team partner.
 On the November 11, 2021, episode of AEW Dynamite, Martin teamed with Rush against Matt Sydal and Lee Moriarty where they were victorious.
 On the November 24 episode of AEW Dynamite, Martin accepted Taz's offer to join Team Taz much to Rush's dismay.
 However, on the December 8 episode of Dynamite, Martin would eliminate Team Taz member Ricky Starks from the Dynamite Diamond Dozen Battle Royal, thus winning the battle royal and removing him from the group.
 It was revealed that Dante joining Team Taz was a scheme created by Lio Rush and Dante Martin.
 The following week, Martin fought MJF for the Dynamite Diamond Ring where he lost after a distraction by Starks.
 The partnership between Rush and Martin would abruptly end after Rush departed AEW.
-On the January 12th episode of Dynamite, Dante Martin defeated Powerhouse Hobbs.
+On the January 12 episode of Dynamite, Dante Martin defeated Powerhouse Hobbs.
 On the February 18, 2022, episode of AEW Rampage, Martin fought Hobbs in a Face of the Revolution Qualifying match where he was defeated.

-Three weeks later on the March 2nd episode of Dynamite, Dante reunited with his brother Darius in the tag team Casino Battle Royal, where Darius would last until the end, with Darius being eliminated by Matt Jackson of The Young Bucks.
+Three weeks later on the March 2, 2022, episode of Dynamite, Dante reunited with his brother Darius in the tag team Casino Battle Royal, where Darius would last until the end, until being eliminated by Matt Jackson of The Young Bucks.
 On the March 9 episode of Dynamite, Martin challenged Hangman Page for the AEW World Championship in a losing effort.
 After the match, Martin was endorsed by Page as a future champion in AEW as both men embraced and shook hands.
-The return to action was short-lived as soon after it was revealed that Darius had gotten into a serious car accident, which was expected to leave him out injured for up to nine months, forcing Dante to return to singles competition.
+The tag-team’s return to action was short-lived, as soon after it was revealed that Darius had gotten into a serious car accident, which was expected to leave him out injured for up to nine months, forcing Dante to return to singles competition.

 On May 4, Dante lost to Rey Fenix in an Owen Hart Cup tournament qualifying-round match.
 On June 3, Dante faced Scorpio Sky for the AEW TNT Championship, but was defeated.
 On August 12 on AEW Rampage Quake by the Lake, Martin teamed up with Skye Blue to take on Sammy Guevara and Tay Melo for the AAA World Mixed Tag Team Championship which they lost.
 On September 4, at All Out (2022), Dante competed in the Casino Ladder match, but the match was won by Maxwell Jacob Friedman.